 - Copy of Forms I-94 of both J-1 and J-2

 - A copy of your J-2 visa stamp in the passport, and the passport page with your photo and information

-- A personal check or money order for $410 payable to US Department of Homeland Security.
+- A personal check or money order for $410 payable to the US Department of Homeland Security.

 - Two recent passport-type color photographs.
 You should print your name lightly in pencil on the back of the two photographs (include the number on your previous EAD if you have one).